 My parents went out for food and work but only for a limited number of times.

 Many streets in Hefei were locked as well.
 Only residents living` in this street could enter.
 People working for the city councils and many volunteers enforced this rule 24/7.

 The good thing was that the supermarkets were always open.
 The only difference were that there was an additional temperature screening and facial mask check at the door.
 Anyone without wearing a mask was not allowed to enter the supermarket.

-One fact is that this enhanced lockdown started when Anhui Province started having 0 new confirmed cases.
-It was quite interesting why they enhanced the lockdown.
+One fact is that this enhanced lockdown started when Anhui Province began to have 0 new daily confirmed cases.
+It was quite interesting why they enhanced the lockdown since that.